cloudwatt/applications/bundle-xenial-icehrm/README_EN.md

 iceHRM is developed in PHP and uses a MariaDB database to save all the data it needs.

-This episode will help you to deploy iceHRM on a cluster of two instances behind a load-balancer, each instance being mutually replicated in real time.
+This episode will help you to deploy iceHRM with a High Availability (HA) on a cluster of two instances behind a load-balancer, each instance being mutually replicated in real time.

 ## Preparations

 ### The Versions
  - Ubuntu 16.04
  - Apache 2.4.18
- - MariaDB 10.0.28
+ - MariaDB Galera Cluster 5.5.53
+ - GlusterFS 3.7.6
  - iceHRM 18.0.OS

 ### The prerequisites to deploy this stack